Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 Facilitators:

-Lead by Henry Whitfield PhD candidate
+Led by Henry Whitfield

-and Dr. Robert Krause DNP
+with Dr. Robert Krause DNP

 Join the community of other psychedelic therapists learning and working together through regular peer supervision